manoreken2/View360Photo/README.md

 On Windows 10, download and Install Microsoft Mixed Reality Portal and Mixed Reality OpenXR Developer Portal from Microsoft Store.

-Download View360Photo100.zip from the release tab above.
+Download View360Photo100.zip from the release tab above and 「Extract all」.

-Put your equirectangular photo to this folder and rename it to 360.jpg.
+(Optional) Overwrite your equirectangular photo to existing 360.jpg on extracted folder.

 Run View360Photo.exe to view 360 photo.